Don’t just study it – experience it!

 Clinical Practice Experiences

-The DPT curriculum includes an integrated clinical practice course sequence in which students complete one part-time and three full-time clinical experiences throughout the three-year program.
+The DPT curriculum includes a clinical practice course sequence in which students complete one part-time and three full-time clinical experiences throughout the three-year program.
 To aid in developing their abilities as a generalist prepared for contemporary practice, all students will engage in experiences that will expose them to inpatient and outpatient settings and individuals with a variety of health conditions.
 With each of the four clinical practice courses, the expectations are elevated so that students are ready for entry-level practice before graduation.